 Previously, I was a research assistant working with Jeffery Erlich at New York University Shanghai.
-We developed a travelling salesperson-like task for rodents to study the neural mechanism of planning and sequential decision-making.
+I designed a sequential decision-making task for rodents and developed (hierarchical) reinforcement learning algorithms to infer their internal models.
 Before that, I received a BA in Economics at National Tsing Hua University where I was introduced to normative models explaining how people make economical decisions.